missionpinball/mpf-docs/tutorial/8_plunger.rst

 That said, what if your plunger lane doesn't have a switch in it which is activated when a ball is sitting at the plunger?
-(This is common is single ball machines, like EMs and older solid state machines.)
+(This is common in single ball machines, like EMs and older solid state machines.)
 In this case you can't follow this step in the tutorial since you don't have the switch.
 Instead check our guide "How to configure plunger lanes that don't have plunger